UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ## 8 The double classifying space of 2

-In this section, an explicit example of a type with more quasi-idempotents than splittings are worked out, proving Theorem 7.4 from the previous section.
+In this section, an explicit example of a type with more quasi-idempotents than splittings are worked out using the univalence axiom and propositional truncations, proving Theorem 7.4 from the previous section.

 > This section remains to be formalized.
 > [#1103](https://github.com/UniMath/agda-unimath/issues/1103)

 ## 9 Coherent idempotents

-In this section, a "homotopy-correct" definition of coherently idempotent maps is given.
+In this section, assuming function extensionality, a "homotopy-correct" definition of coherently idempotent maps is given.

 **Definition 9.1.** (Fully coherent) idempotents.